310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 But Sora wants you to also have fun!
 You don’t have to be looking after Sora the whole way~

-Sora will tell you about any fish with pretty colors that Sora finds.
+Sora will tell you about any fish with pretty colors.
 Whenever you feel like you have less weight on your shoulders, you should look over at them too, okay?
 {% endbubble %}

 {% bubble Hinata %}
-Ahaha, wow, you managed to figure out that I have a weight on my shoulders~
+Ahaha, wow, you figured out that I have a weight on my shoulders~

 But it’s not your weight that’s pressing me down; I just have way too much on my mind right now.

-Well, if Yuta-kun were here, I could feel more relaxed by splitting some of those troubles with him.
+Well, if Yuuta-kun were here, I could feel more relaxed by splitting some of those troubles with him.
 {% endbubble %}

 {% bubble Sora %}
-Oh, that’s right… Yuu-chan is not around today, is he?
+Oh, that’s right… Yuu-chan isn’t around today, is he?
 That’s odd~ Aren’t you two peas in a pod?

 Although for Sora, if only Hina-chan is here, Sora can feel at ease by being able to see your real color.